conmaol/maglocunus/AI/RussellNorvig/introduction.md

 ### Thinking rationally: the laws of thought approach

 The <mark>logicist</mark> tradition within AI attempts to write programs that take a description of a problem in logical notation and find a solution.
-This builds on thousands of years of investigation into formal logic starting with Aristotle's syllogisms (laws of thought, right thinking).
+This builds on thousands of years of investigation into formal logic starting with Aristotle's syllogisms (laws of thought, right thinking, correct inferences).

 Problems with this approach:
 - It is not easy to codify informal knowledge in formal notation, especially where the knowledge is less than 100% certain.